JarvusInnovations/hologit/README.md

 ## Quickstart

+The guide will walk you through an illustrative minimal use of hologit to publish a GitHub Pages branch.

 ### Create a repository with some minimal code

 To start this example, we'll use [the starter template from Bootstrap's *Getting Started* guide](https://getbootstrap.com/docs/4.2/getting-started/introduction/#starter-template) to create a website: